traefik-workshops/traefik-azure-arc-jumpstart-drops/5-oauth2/README.md

 Traefik can support any Oauth2.0 compliant Identity Provider.
 In this drop we will use Microsoft Entra ID as the Identity Provider.

-The terraform scirpt will create a Microsoft Entra ID application and a group for each user type.
+The terraform script will create a Microsoft Entra ID application and a group for each user type.
 The group will be used to assign the appropriate permissions to the user type.
 This will allow us to control access to the applications based on the user type with Traefik.

 ## Prerequisites